Elections in 2021

 Candidate Election Address for the Police, Fire and Crime Commissioner Election

-Candidates in the PFCC Election for North Yorkshire can write and have published online an election address.
+Candidates in the PFCC Election for North Yorkshire can wrote and published online an election address.
 An election address is a campaign statement that a candidate makes to persuade electors to vote for them.
 These are available online here.

 Supplementary Voting and How to Vote

-Find out about Supplementary Voting, which is the system by which the Police, Fire and Crime Commissioner election will be counted.
+Find out about Supplementary Voting, which is the system by which the Police, Fire and Crime Commissioner election was counted.